 “We were surprised that presence or absence of one species in a defined bacterial community affected body weight and body fat development in mice,” says Blaut.

 “Our results indicate that Clostridium ramosum improves nutrient uptake in the small intestine and thereby promotes obesity,” Blaut said.
 Associations between obesity and increased levels of lipopolysaccharides (components of the cell wall of gram-negative bacteria) causing inflammation, or increased formation of molecules called short chain fatty acids, reported by other researchers, were not found in this study, he said, “This possibly means that there is more than one mechanism underlying the promotion of obesity by intestinal bacteria.”

-Through additional studies Blaut said that he hopes to learn more about how C. ramosum affects its host’s energy metabolism and whether similar results occur in conventional mice given the bacteria.
+Through additional studies Blaut said he hopes to learn more about how C. ramosum affects its host’s energy metabolism and whether similar results occur in conventional mice given the bacteria.
 “Unraveling the underlying mechanism may help to develop new strategies in the prevention or treatment of obesity,” he said.